C.J. Abrams Preview, Player Props: Nationals vs. Yankees

 C.J.
 Abrams At The Plate

-- Abrams has driven in a run in 31 games this year (26.7%), including 12 games with more than one RBI (10.3%).
-He has also driven home three or more of his team's runs in four contests.
+- In 26.5% of his games this season, Abrams has had at least one RBI.
+He's picked up more than one in 10.3% and driven in three or more of his team's runs in four contests.

-- He has scored in 42.2% of his games this year, with two or more runs scored in 8.6%.
+- He has scored in 49 of 117 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.